View on BBQGuys.com

 - Mix together ingredients for dry rub in a bowl, then set aside.

-- Mix freshly chopped rosemary and oregano with 4 tbsp of olive oil.
+- Mix freshly chopped rosemary and oregano with 4 Tbsp of olive oil.

 - Using a sharp knife, score the fat-cap side of the rump roast.